Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Empirical Framework

 \subsection{A Statistical Model of Redistribution and Inequality Source}

 Recall $Y_{ip}$ represents the earnings redistributed from the high- to the low-earnings worker in worker pair $p$ by spectator $i$.
 We model $Y_{ip}$ as a function of the role played by luck in determining worker earnings, $z_p$.\footnote{We abstract from modeling $Y_{ip}$ as a function of $w_H$ and $w_L$ for simplicity.
-In our experiment, $w_H$ and $w_L$ are constant across worker pairs, and the only variable that changes across worker pairs is $z_p$.} Consisder the two environments studied by most experimental work: worker earnings are determined by performance ($z_{p} = 0$) or by chance ($z_{p} = 1$).
-Let $Y_{ip}(0)$ be the amount redistributed if earnings are determined by performance and $Y_{ip}(1)$ the amount redistributed if outcomes were determined by chance.
+In our experiment, $w_H$ and $w_L$ are constant across worker pairs, and the only variable that changes across worker pairs is $z_p$.} For the remainder of this subsection, we restrict attention to $z_p \in \{0, 1\}$ and consider the two environments studied by most experimental work: worker earnings are determined by performance ($z_{p} = 0$) or by chance ($z_{p} = 1$).
+Let $Y_{ip}(0)$ be the amount redistributed if earnings are determined by performance and $Y_{ip}(1)$ the amount redistributed if outcomes are determined by chance.
 These two redistribution levels denote potential outcomes for different levels of luck, but only one of the two outcomes is observed for a given worker pair.
 The observed redistribution, $Y_{ip}(z_p)$, can be written in terms of these potential outcomes as

-where $Y_{ip}(1) - Y_{ip}(0) \equiv \beta_i$ measures the effect of changing the income-generating process from chance to performance, or ``source-of-inequality effect,'' for short.
+where $Y_{ip}(1) - Y_{ip}(0) \equiv \beta_i$ measures the effect of changing the income-generating process from performance to chance, or ``source-of-inequality effect,'' for short.

-Suppose that we observed spectator choices for two worker pairs, $p$ and $p'$, where earnings in pair $p$ are determined by performance ($z_p = 0$) and earnings in pair $p'$ are randomly assigned ($z_{p'} = 1)$.
-Then, one could compare average redistribution in the pair where worker earnings were randomly assigned, $\E[Y_{ip} | z_{p} = 1]$, with average redistribution where worker earnings were determined by performance, $\E[Y_{ip'} | z_{p'} = 0]$.
+Suppose that we observed spectator choices for two worker pairs, $p$ and $p'$, with earnings in pair $p$ determined by performance ($z_p = 0$) and earnings in pair $p'$ randomly assigned ($z_{p'} = 1$).
+One could then compare average redistribution in the random-assignment pair, $\E[Y_{ip'} | z_{p'} = 1]$, with average redistribution in the performance pair, $\E[Y_{ip} | z_{p} = 0]$.
 This comparison can be written as